rzzhang222/DAQ-SDP/README.md

 First get the clean model:

     CUDA_VISIBLE_DEVICES=indices_of_GPUs python3 kl8_unsupervised_clean_baseline1000epochcifar10.py configs/small/cifar10/simclr_rcrop_unsupervised.py
-(with epoch set to 1000 and weight_decay 1e-5)
+(with epoch set to 1000 and weight_decay 1e-5 in the configs file)

 Then get the robust model:

     CUDA_VISIBLE_DEVICES=indices_of_GPUs python3 kl8_unsupervised_stage3try256dimtryotherthresanotherbaseline0solodeaclteststrongweakawpnewcifar10fourbnv2newawpscheme.py configs/small/cifar10/simclr_rcrop_unsupervised.py
-(with epoch set to 100 and weight_decay 5e-4, also remove the proj_head layer from the models)
+(with epoch set to 100 and weight_decay 5e-4 in the configs file, also remove the proj_head layer from the models)

 ## To finetune and test the model: